 What are the minimum course requirements for admission?
 What if I don’t meet them?

-To be eligible to apply and be considered for admission at any of the 16 institutions within the University of North Carolina System, including Carolina, a student must complete the minimum high school coursework within the five traditional academic areas – English, mathematics, physical and biological sciences, social sciences, and foreign languages.
+To be eligible to apply and be considered for admission at any of the 16 institutions within the University of North Carolina System, including Carolina, a student must complete the minimum high school coursework within the five traditional academic areas of English, mathematics, physical and biological sciences, and social sciences listed below.

 Minimum Course Requirements

 - 4 units of English emphasizing grammar, composition and literature

 - 1 higher level mathematics course for which algebra II is a prerequisite

 - For students attending a North Carolina public high school, the fourth unit of math must be one of the below courses.
 For North Carolina students not attending a public school and all out-of-state students, the fourth math must be comparable to one of the courses listed below or it must be approved by the Office of Undergraduate Admissions.

 - AP Calculus